apache/superset/docs/faq.rst

 There are many reasons may cause long query timing out.

-- For running long query from SqlLab, by default superset allows it run as long as 6 hours before it being killed by celery.
+- For running long query from Sql Lab, by default Superset allows it run as long as 6 hours before it being killed by celery.
 If you want to increase the time for running query, you can specify the timeout in configuration.
 For example:

   ``SQLLAB_ASYNC_TIME_LIMIT_SEC = 60 * 60 * 6``